Crochet Headband Pattern

 Fasten off, weave in ends.

 Find the centre of your crocheted strip, and twist it there twice.
-Sew it in place, then sew or crochet ends of strip together.
+Sew it in place, then sew or crochet the ends of the strip together.

 Embellish, if you like.